BartOtten/routex/EXTENSIONS.md

 This stage enables extensions to pre-process backend options upfront.

-The `configure/2` callback is called with the options provided to `Routex.Backend` and the name of the Routext backend.
+The `configure/2` callback is called with the options provided to `Routex.Backend` and the name of the Routex backend.
 It is expected to return a new list of options.

 Routex collects all options in this stage for subsequent stages.
 Therefore,